Largest Upland Game Bird in North America

 The American turkey is famous for its wariness.
 The bird can run at speeds greater than 20 miles per hour, and it can fly, in short bursts, at speeds greater than 50 miles per hour, startling a predator.
 Turkeys have excellent vision and hearing.
 If they possessed a keen sense of smell, they would be almost impossibly elusive.

-Two signs of turkey presence are 1) their inverted V-like scratches made while foraging for food and 2) the male's scats, which are the size of a small finger with a twist at one end, resembling the letter "J." The scats are blackish brown with a white chalky tip
+Two signs of turkey presence are 1) inverted V-like scratches made while foraging for food and 2) the male's scats, which are the size of a small finger with a twist at one end, resembling the letter "J." The scats are blackish brown with a white chalky tip.

 Share this page on Facebook: